danraskin/nextjs-portfolio/content/projects/citizen-kanine.md

 <Image src="/images/image2.png" alt="mobile home screen" width="400"/>

-Return the the "Routes" screen via the bottom nav-bar, and navigate to a route of your choice.
+Return to the "Routes" screen via the bottom nav-bar, and navigate to a route of your choice.
 Select the 'Map' button.

 <Image src="/images/image3.png" alt="mobile home screen" width="200"/>